An analysis of the SPARSEVA estimate for the finite sample data case: Introduction

 Here in this paper we utilize the framework suggested in \cite{Negahban2012} to develop an upper bound for the estimation error of the M-estimators used in a system identification problem.
-Here, the M-estimator problems are implemented using the SPARSEVA (SPARSe Estimation based on a VAlidation criterion) framework \cite{Rojas:11}, \cite{Rojas:14}.
-Our aim is to derive an upper bound for the estimation error of the general SPARSEVA estimate.
-We then apply this bound to a sparse linear regression problem to obtain an upper bound for the traditional SPARSEVA problem.
+Here, the M-estimator problems are implemented using the SPARSEVA (SPARSe Estimation based on a VAlidation criterion) framework \cite{Rojas:11}, \cite{Rojas:14}. \CR{The approach in \cite{Negahban2012} has been developed for penalized estimators, so it has to be suitably modified for SPARSEVA, which is not a penalized estimator, but the solution of a constrained optimization problem.} Our aim is to derive an upper bound for the estimation error of the general SPARSEVA estimate.
+We then apply this bound to a sparse linear regression problem to obtain an upper bound for the traditional SPARSEVA problem with some assumptions on the regression matrix.
+These assumptions can be considered as the price in order to derive the upper bound.
 In addition, we also provide numerical simulation results to illustrate the suggested bound of the SPARSEVA estimation error.

 The paper is organized as follows.
 Section 2 formulates the problem.
 Section 3 provides definitions and properties required for the later analysis.
 The general bound for the SPARSEVA estimation error is then developed in Section 4.
 In Section 5, we apply the general bound to the special case when the model is cast in a linear regression framework.
 Section 6 illustrates the developed bound by numerical simulation.
 Finally, Section 7 provides conclusions.